robinhood/faust/docs/userguide/agents.rst

 Under the Hood: The ``@agent`` decorator
 ----------------------------------------

-You can easily start a stream processor in Faust without using agents, by simply starting an :mod:`asyncio` task that iterates over a stream:
+You can quickly start a stream processor in Faust without using agents.
+Do so merely by launching an :mod:`asyncio` task that iterates over a stream:

 .. sourcecode:: python